weyoss/redis-smq/docs/http-api.md

-# HTTP API
+# HTTP API Reference

 > ☝️ **Important Note**: The HTTP API is stable but many management features are missing.
 Currently, it is still a work in progress with frequent, maybe breaking, API changes.

 This is the backend part of the [RedisSMQ Monitor](https://github.com/weyoss/redis-smq-monitor).

-In contrast to system/core functionalities and features, which use pure callbacks for asynchronous tasks, the monitor server has been implemented using async/await.
+In contrast to system/core functionalities and features, which use pure callbacks for asynchronous tasks, the HTTP API server has been implemented using async/await.

-The monitor server performs 3 tasks:
+The HTTP API allows:

 - Serving the SPA frontend application (UI).
 - Providing "real-time" statistical data about various RedisSMQ metrics through WebSocket.
-- Providing an HTTP API interface to interact with and manage the MQ.
+- Providing an interface to interact with and manage the MQ.

-## HTTP API
+## HTTP APIs

 ### Scheduler API